I.

 Then the poem shifts to high lyric: the idea of being “stricken by new life.”
 If Berrigan were a different sort of poet, he might have written a stand-alone poem about being “stricken,” rather than joyously transformed, by becoming a parent.
 An infant, too, is stricken by life—sensitive, frightened, and uncomfortable as often as she is contented.
 “Stricken” in Berrigan’s poem also acts as an antique past participle of “strike,” as in slapped, which is how the baby came to earthly breath.
 “Stricken by life” is an unsettling idea, coming and going quickly between the playful word “awaggle” and a cuddly toy clam.

-If pressed to state the subject, or subject, of Berrigan’s 20-page narration, I would have to say it is the incongruities of parenthood.
+If pressed to state the subject, or a subject, of Berrigan’s 20-page narration, I would have to say it is the incongruities of parenthood.
 Newborns are mysterious and rather terrifying, and we hand them polyester-plush sea life—“red-lipped,” as though clams had lips—and say “hello!”
 What could be odder?
 In the best way.

 - - - - -